uawasthi4/netflix-gpt/README.md

 - Created our redux store with user slice
 - Implemented SignOut
 - Update Profile
+- Bugfix - Redirect if the user is not loggedIn, redirect /browse to login page and vice-versa.
+- Bugfix - Unsubscribe from the onAuthStateChanged callback in Header.js
+- Hardcoded values from constant files
+- Register for TMDB APIs and create an app with TMDB and get access token for the APIs.

-- Fetch from TMDB Movies
+- Fetch from TMDB Now Playing Movies List API.
+- Custom Hook for Now playing movies.
+- Create movie slice.
+- Update store with movie data.
+- Planning for main and secondary container.
+- Fetch data for trailer video
+- Update store with trailer video data
+- Custom Hook for use Trailer Video
+- Embedded youtube video and make it autoplay and mute
+- Added tailwind classes for main container.

 # Features -

 - Login/SignUp
   - Sign In/ Sign Up form
   - Redirect to Browse Page
 - Browse (After authentication)

   - Header
   - Main Movie
     - Trailer in Background
     - Title & Description
     - Movie Suggestions
-            - Movie Lists * N
+      - Movie Lists \* N

 - Netflix GPT
   - Search Bar
   - Movie Suggestions